 Farm Equipment

-Boiling pots were an important part of pre-industrial farm life.
+Boiling Pots were an important part of pre-industrial farm life.
 These large, iron containers were used for washing clothes, making soap, and cooking.
-One must simply light a fire under the pot and then soap can be made by heating the fats and oils produced from the plants and animals on the farm.
-Once the farmer has soap, they could add in clothing and use the soap to wash their clothes, then string them out on a drying line to do their laundry.
+The short legs on the pot allow for a fire to be build around the pot instead of underneath.
+Lye soap was made by heating the fats and oils produced from the plants and animals on the farm.
+To wash clothes the pot would be filled with water, brought to a boil, then the lye soap was added, then the clothes.
+Tree limbs were often used as a paddle to push the clothes down in the water and to lift them out to another pot for rinsing.
+Then clothes were hung on a line to dry.
 Wash out the pot, light another fire, and it’s ready to be used for cooking.

-Spike-tooth harrows, also known as peg-tooth harrows, are secondary tillage implements.
+4 Peg-tooth Harrow, also known as Spike-Tooth Harrows, are secondary tillage implements.
 Various secondary tillage implements will turn, chop, or pulverize the soil and organic material into smaller pieces.
 A peg-tooth harrow will uproot small weeds and smooth the soil to help eliminate a rough surface left by more aggressive tillage implements.
 Typically, two or more sections of a harrow, like the single one on display here, are used side-by-side to cover large areas more quickly.

-Pulled by a tractor, revolving scrapers were used to dig soil and move it from one place to another.
+Revolving Scrapers, pulled by a tractor, were used to dig soil and move it from one place to another.
 They might have been used to level a field, dig a farm pond, or to improve drainage ditches.
 They were an important tool for landscaping before the advent of mechanized tractor plows.

-The Fresno scraper is an improvement on an even older machine called the slip scraper, but an earlier implement than the revolving scraper.
-It was used to move soil, and performed the same jobs that can be done with a revolving scraper.
+The Fresno Scraper is an improvement on an even older machine called the slip scraper, but an earlier implement than the revolving scraper.
+It was used to move soil in the construction of ditches and canals.
+The scraper performed the same jobs that could be done with a revolving scraper but with better dirt collection.
+Dirt was lifted into a C-shaped bowl were it could be dragged along with much less friction.
+By lifting the handle, the operator could cause the scraper to bite deeper.
+Once the soil was gathered, the handled could be lowered to raid the blade off the ground so it could be dragged to a low spot and dumped by raising the handle very high.
 The name “Fresno” is derived from the Fresno Agricultural Works, a company that produced many of these scrapers.

-A lister is a planter for two crops such as cotton or corn.
-It is adapted for regions with little rainfall.
-The plow-like bottom makes a deep furrow and the seed is placed in the middle of the furrow.
-Cultivation gradually adds more soil to the row, placing the roots deeper in the ground where moisture is more plentiful.
+A Lister Plow and Planter is farming tool for plowing and planting at the same time.
+It is adapted for regions with little rainfall and where erosion is a concern.
+The plow-like bottom makes a deep trench(furrow) and the seed is placed in the middle of the trench.
+Cultivation gradually adds more soil to the row, creating a ridge and placing the roots deeper in the ground where moisture is more plentiful.

 A walking planter, also called a single-horse planter, was used to plant row-crops such as cotton or corn.
 It could be used to plant the crop “on the flat.”
 It could also be used to plant in a furrow that was previously made using a middle breaker plow.